 To relieve cramps in your abdominal muscles, eat bland foods that are gentle on the stomach, like bananas, rice, applesauce, and toast.
 The easiest way to remember these foods is with the acronym BRAT.

 Should I Avoid Caffeine to Prevent Ab Cramps?

 No, you need not avoid caffeine to prevent ab cramps.
 Although caffeine consumption may cause you to urinate, it does not dangerously dehydrate your body.

 Avoiding Abdominal Cramps For Good

 To prevent abdominal cramps during your workout, keep two things in mind: warm up and don’t eat or drink too heavily.

-If you’re someone who takes a meal before a workout to boost your energy, we recommend you consume a high-quality pre-workout supplement instead.
+If you’re someone who takes a meal before a workout to boost your energy, we recommend you consume high-quality pre-workouts for men instead.